justmarkup/blog/articles/2021-01-12-make-the-page-count-of-a-3d-book-visible-using-css-custom-properties.md

 ```

-And here is the CSS from the example
+And here is the CSS:

 ```css
 .book {